nomeata/pybotbrain/README.md

 To that end, I created `pybotbrain`.
 This is a service running on the internet that can host any number Telegram bots (i.e. it receives messages to these bots, and responds to them).
 It allows the “owners” of these bot to program the inner logic of the bot very effortless with the browser, as the following screenshots show:

-Interaction with the bot                                      | The web interface :------------------------------------------------------------:|:--------------------------------------------------------:
+Interaction with a bot                                        | The web interface :------------------------------------------------------------:|:--------------------------------------------------------:
 ![Interaction with a telegram bot](screenshot-telegram.png)   | ![The corresponding control panel](screenshot-admin.png)